What is a Forceps Delivery?

 Forceps Delivery Injuries for Mothers

-While all births have risks, the Mayo Clinic advises that risks are “more likely with a forceps delivery.”
-They include but are not limited to:
+Like any medical procedure, all births have risks, but the Mayo Clinic advises that risks are “more likely with a forceps delivery.”
+Some of the most common forceps delivery injuries for mother include:

 - Lower genital tract wounds and tears